cartesi/docs/docs/new-to-cartesi/scalability.md

 * Integrity that guarantees only valid transactions to be added to the blockchain ledger
 * Eventual synchronicity with an upper time-bound.
 For example, a valid transaction is eventually added to the blockchain ledger, before a critical timeout.

-In general, off-chain protocols belong to one of the following four categories:
+In general, layer-2 protocols belong to one of the following four categories:

 1. **Channels** that are fully secured by a blockchain system such as Ethereum and work only for a specific set of applications.
 2. **Commit-chains** that rely on one central intermediary who is trusted regarding availability